formbricks/store/apps/docs/docs/quickstart.md

 ```

 This will:
-- Pull the latest Formbricks Store image from GitHub Container Registry
+- Pull the latest Formbricks Hub image from GitHub Container Registry
 - Start PostgreSQL with persistent storage
 - Run database migrations automatically
-- Start the Store API on port 8080
+- Start the Hub API on port 8080

 #### 4. Verify Installation